prime31/Nez/FAQs/Scene-Entity-Component.md

 ==========
 The root of the ECS.
 Scenes can be thought of as the different parts of your game such as the menu, levels, credits, etc. Scenes manage a list of Entities, Renderers and PostProcessors (via add/remove methods) and call their methods at the appropriate times.
 You can also use the Scene to locate Entities via the **findEntity** and **findEntitiesByTag** methods.
 Scenes are also created with a Camera that you can choose to use or not.

 Scene's also provide a ContentManager (Scene.contentManager) that you can use to load up scene-specific content.
 When the scene is finished the content will be unloaded automatically.
-If you need to load global content (anything that would be used by several scenes) you can use the Core.contentManager which is not every explicitly unloaded.
+If you need to load global content (anything that would be used by several scenes) you can use the Core.contentManager which is not ever explicitly unloaded.

 Entity